owlet42/kubeflow-docs/docs/user-guide/feast.rst

 Fetch online features from SQLite to predict
 --------------------------------------------

-First we materialize features (which generate the latest values for each entity key from batch sources) into the online store (sqlite).
+First you materialize features (which generate the latest values for each entity key from batch sources) into the online store (SQLite).

 .. code-block:: shell

     !feast materialize-incremental $(date +%Y-%m-%d)

-Now we can retrieve these materialized features from SQLite by directly using the SDK, load the trained model file before, to make prediction.
+Now you can retrieve these materialized features from SQLite directly using the SDK, loading the trained model file generated before, to make predictions.

 .. code-block:: shell